ewallah/moodle-availability_coursecompleted/README.md

 completed a course.
 A course certificate is a good sample, but it can also be used to close discussion forums, hide quizes or exams when a user finished a course.

-Check the global documentation about availibility conditions : https://docs.moodle.org/en/Conditional_activities_settings
+Check the global documentation about availability conditions : https://docs.moodle.org/en/Conditional_activities_settings

 Installation: